thaian161/Dirty-Paws/README.md

 1. Clone this repos.
 2. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
+3. Create database using `psql`
-3. Update the .env file with your correct local information
+4. Update the .env file with your correct local information

    - username: `labber`
    - password: `labber`